bluestyle97/PNVS/README.md

 # Layout-Guided Novel View Synthesis from a Single Indoor Panorama (CVPR 2021)

 ## PNVS Dataset
 To address the task of panoramic view synthesis, we build a large-scale photo-realistic dataset upon the [Structured3D](https://structured3d-dataset.org/) dataset.
 We regard the original panoramas in Structured3D as source views, and render 3 target views for each of them.
 We also manually filter out badly rendered images to ensure the quality of target views.
-The full dataset can be downloaded from this [OneDrive Link](https://shanghaitecheducn-my.sharepoint.com/:u:/g/personal/xujl1_shanghaitech_edu_cn/EU5LNf55F0FEhxoML7eC10YBMdYRGrFqQvXcgrzUPUCJdA?e=ep2AJn).
+The full dataset (38.5 GB) can be downloaded from this [OneDrive Link](https://shanghaitecheducn-my.sharepoint.com/:u:/g/personal/xujl1_shanghaitech_edu_cn/EU5LNf55F0FEhxoML7eC10YBMdYRGrFqQvXcgrzUPUCJdA?e=ep2AJn).
 Here is some basic information:

 | Set Name | #Train | #Val | Camera Translation(m) | Resolution |
 | :----------: | :----------: | :----------: | :----------: | :----------: |